Nordelta, Buenos Aires: History

 The district was built on swampy land after it had been shaped into a series of lakes surrounded by grass and trees, making the place attractive for people seeking a calm life.
 The district is the largest and most successful example of gated communities in Greater Buenos Aires, and is said to greatly improve the urban setting and standard of living of the population in general in the area.
+This idea dates back to a long history attempting to “civilize” swampy or flood-prone lands, often portraying them as empty, unproductive spaces despite being ecologically rich and inhabited areas.
+These imaginaries of “vacant land” resurfaced in the 1990s, when real estate developers reframed the delta’s wetlands as the ideal site for modern enclaves.

 In addition to the quiet and landscaped settings, the main attraction for residents is the multiple layers of security that make it much more secure than the surrounding area and other smaller developments.
+Marketed as a self-contained city, Nordelta included private schools, hospitals, shopping centers, and recreational facilities, all secured by controlled-access perimeters.
+Its model has been interpreted as a prime example of gated urbanism in Latin America, deepening social and spatial segregation between affluent residents and surrounding neighborhoods.
 Consultatio, with Eduardo Constantini as head, was involved in the project as 50 percent investor.

 By the year 2000, 98 people were living in Nordelta.

+In 2004, during construction works, human remains and ceramic pieces were discovered on the site.
+The findings sparked mobilization by neighbors and Indigenous groups, including the Movimiento en Defensa de la Pacha Mama, who sought to protect the area as a place of cultural and historical significance.
+These efforts ultimately led to the recognition of the Communitarian, Ancestral, Sacred, and Educational Indigenous Peoples' Territory of Punta Querandí.